Promo code SPRING2022 will be automatically applied at checkout!

 how a1c test works graphic

-Also known as a HbA1c test, an A1C test measures your average blood sugar level over the past two to three months.
-Instead of measuring the amount of sugar in your bloodstream, your A1C level represents the percentage of hemoglobin in your red blood cells that are coated in sugar.
+Also known as an HbA1c test, an A1C test measures your average glucose level over the past two to three months.
+Instead of measuring the amount of glucose in your bloodstream, your A1C level represents the percentage of hemoglobin in your red blood cells that is coated in glucose.

-When sugar enters your bloodstream, it attaches itself to hemoglobin.
-Everyone has some amount of sugar attached to the hemoglobin in their blood cells, but people with high blood sugar levels have higher levels of it.
+When glucose enters your bloodstream, it attaches itself to hemoglobin.
+Everyone has some glucose attached to hemoglobin in their blood cells, but people with high glucose levels have higher levels.

-An A1C test is a type of blood sugar test used to diagnose prediabetes and diabetes.
+An A1C test is a type of glucose test used to diagnose prediabetes and diabetes.
 An A1C less than 5.7 percent is considered normal.
 Generally, an A1C between 5.7 and 6.4 percent is considered prediabetes, and 6.5 percent or higher is considered diabetes.

 To see an estimate of your A1C levels, try our A1C level calculator here.